 An important event in Virginia's history occurred in the James River off Mulberry Island in the summer of 1610.
 Survivors of the ill-fated Third Supply mission from England and the Starving Time in the Colony had boarded ships intent upon abandoning the floundering Colony of Virginia and were met off Mulberry Point by Lord Delaware with a fleet of ships headed upriver bringing supplies from England and a fresh determination to stay.

 The turning point at Mulberry Island delivered both Lord Delaware and businessman-farmer John Rolfe, two very different men, back to Jamestown, where they and the others were to find new success.
 Lord Delaware's skills and resources combined with Rolfe's new strain of tobacco to provide the colony with effective leadership structure as the new cash crop began financial stabilization by 1612.
-By 1614, Rolfe owned an interest in a tobacco plantation.
-That same year, he became the husband of Pocahontas.

 For the next 300 years, Mulberry Island remained very rural, until it was purchased by the Federal Government in 1918.